top of page

 • You are repulsed by the fact you are a woman / are female

-How Sexual Trauma Affects Orgasms and Sexual Pleasure
+How Sexual Trauma Affects Your Orgasms and Ability to Experience Sexual Pleasure

 Sexual trauma can impact the ability to experience pleasure and orgasm.
 Survivors may feel disconnected from their bodies, struggle to feel sensations, experience pain during sexual activity, or have difficulty reaching orgasm.
 They may also feel shame or guilt around sexual desires and experiences, which can further impact their ability to enjoy and engage in consensual sexual experiences.